microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/function-based-flow.md

     pass
 ```

-**Note** tracing is supported for flex flow.
+**Note** tracing is supported for flow.
 Check [here](../tracing/index.md) for more information.

 ## YAML support

-Similar as [DAG flow](../deploy-a-flow/index.md).
-YAML file is identifier for flex flow.
-Flex flow will use `flow.flex.yaml` as it's identifier.
-User can write the YAML file manually or save a function/callable entry to YAML file.
+User can write a YAML file with name `flow.flex.yaml` manually or save a function/callable entry to YAML file.
-A flex flow YAML may look like this:
+A flow YAML may look like this:

 ```yaml
 $schema: https://azuremlschemas.azureedge.net/promptflow/latest/Flow.schema.json